vannguyengd/gooddata-ui/docs/50_custom__execution.md

 In the above example, the code starts an execution in workspace with `project_id`.
 It specifies execution for `measuresAndAttributes` array, filtered by `filters` array.

 On top of that, it configures `sorting` of the result data and how to lay out the data into `dimensions`.

-The code then waits for the results.
-From these it then reads first page of data and then all the data.
+This page describes the different items and filters that you can input as execution items.
+For description of sorting and dimensionality setup, please see [result specification](50_custom__result_specification.md) page.

 ## Attribute